 And I keep telling the bird, “Good bird.”
 As you might expect, I smile each time I say this because I’m also a good bird.
-(So I give myself dozen smiles before the bird leaves to catch a bug.)
+(So I give myself a dozen smiles before the bird leaves.)

 Since we hear what we say, every smile we cause, brings one back to us.
 It’s like a Give One, Get One deal.

 Example #3: One day I was outside and I met three women with a child.